fenago/data-science/lab_guides/Lab_10.md

 Caption: Displaying the first five rows using the head() method

-The output of the `head()` method shows that the `InvoiceNo`, `StockCode`, and `CustomerID` columns are unique identifier fields for each purchasing invoice, item sold, and customer.
-The `Description` field is text describing the item sold. `Quantity` and `UnitPrice` are the number of items sold and their unit price, respectively.
-`Country` is a text field that can be used for specifying where the customer or the item is located or from which country version of the online store the order has been made.
-In a real project, you may reach out to the team who provided this dataset and confirm what the meaning of the `Country` column is, or any other column details that you may need, for that matter.

 With `pandas`, you can specify the number of top rows to be displayed with the `head()` method by providing an integer as